sophia-a-chavez/stat107project/README.md

 -   The average ages of victims in fatal shootings were mostly consistent throughout this time, with an average range of 36.6 to 38.1 years old.

--   It seems that the total number of fatal shootings were much higher without the presense of body cameras.
+-   It seems that the total number of fatal shootings were much higher without the presence of body cameras.

 ##### Conclusion \~